hanjingo/doc/AI/cv.md

   Use the extracted features to classify each region using SVMs into object categories (e.g. person, car) or background.

-#### R-CNN Region Proposal

 ![rcnn_region_proposal](res/rcnn_region_proposal.png)

-R-CNNs begin by generating region proposals, which are smaller sections of the image that may contain the objects we are searching for.
+R-CNNs begin by generating **region proposals**, which are smaller sections of the image that may contain the objects we are searching for.
 The algorithm employs a method called selective search, a greedy approach that generates approximately 2,000 region proposals per image.
 Selective search effectively balances the number of proposals while maintaining high object recall, ensuring efficient object detection.

 By limiting the number of regions for detailed analysis, this method enhances the overall performance of the R-CNN in detecting objects within images.

-#### R-CNN Selective Search

-Selective Search is a greedy algorithm that generates region proposals by combining smaller segmented regions.
+**Selective Search** is a greedy algorithm that generates region proposals by combining smaller segmented regions.
 It takes an image as input and produces region proposals that are crucial for object detection.
 This method offers significant advantages over random proposal generation by limiting the number of proposals to approximately 2,000 while ensuring high object recall.

 Algorithm Steps: